Welcome back to our blog page! Yes, it has been a minute but with the curren...Read More

 Depending on which flavourings you have used, steeping time can vary between different flavours.

-Fruits, sweetie and menthol flavours take little to no time to steep fully meaning it is possible to smoke it almost instantly after it has been made.
+Fruits, sweetie and menthol flavours take little to no time to steep fully meaning it is possible to vape it almost instantly after it has been made.
 This is something a lot of vapers call “shake ‘n’ vape”.

 Once all instructions have been followed carefully your liquid will be ready to vape.